chandlerlucius/personal-website-template/README.md

 # personal website template
-Some simple, but confusing code I wrote a while ago to showcase a website for myself.
+Some simple, but confusing code I wrote a while ago to showcase a website for oneself.

 It uses php to load data and build html based on the values supplied to it by an informational txt file.